bluerange-io/bluerange-setup/docker/backup/README.md

 # BlueRange Backup

-This folder contains databases backups of the installation.
+This folder contains backups created using the [../bluerange-backup.sh](../bluerange-backup.sh) script.